-The number of crime incidents in Pittsburgh saw an overall decrease last week, after a previous rise, according to data from SpotCrime, which collects data from police agencies and validated sources.
-Incidents fell to 926 for the week of June 10, down from 985 the week before.
+The number of crime incidents in Pittsburgh saw an overall decrease last week, after a previous rise, according to data from SpotCrime, which collects reports from police agencies and validated sources.
+Incidents fell to 583 for the week of Sept.
+16, down from 1,146 the week before.

-There were 25 reported robbery incidents last week.
-That represents a steady state from the previous week.
+There were 37 reported vandalism incidents last week.
+That represents a decrease from 38 incidents the previous week.

-Among the few types of offenses that saw an uptick last week, reports of theft went from 109 to 131.
-Incidents of burglary rose from 13 to 24, and shootings went up from 10 to 14.
+Among the few types of offenses that saw an uptick last week, shootings went from six to 10.

-Considering the concentration of crime across the city, Central Business District, Southside Flats and Brighton Heights had the most reported incidents last week.
-Central Business District and Southside Flats were at the top of the list the previous week as well.
+Looking at crime patterns in different areas of the city, the Central Business District, Southside Flats and Carrick had the most reported incidents last week.
+The Central Business District and Carrick were at the top of the list the previous week as well.

-Homewood South saw the largest decline.
-Crime reports in Knoxville also fell, after increasing the week before, and incidents in Greenfield are down considerably as well.
+Crime in the Central Business District decreased the most.
+Crime reports in Mount Washington also fell, after increasing the week before, and incidents in Fine View are down considerably as well.

-Regarding day and time factors, Tuesday, Thursday and Friday continued to see the most crime incidents last week.
-The largest decrease from the previous week occurred on Sunday, Thursday and Saturday, while incidents on Tuesday, Wednesday and Friday went up.
-Comparing times of day, late afternoon, evening and after midnight continue to see the most crime incidents.
+Regarding when crime most often occurs, Monday, Thursday and Saturday had the most crime incidents last week.
+The largest decrease from the previous week occurred on Tuesday, Wednesday and Thursday.
+Comparing times of day, late morning, late afternoon and evening saw the most crime last week.

 To report a crime in progress or life-threatening emergency, call 911.
 To report a non-urgent crime or complaint, contact your local police department.

 Head to SpotCrime to get free local crime alerts in your area.